E10 - Classes: Period allocations

 Preamble

-Classes > Period allocations
+Navigate to Classes > Period allocations.

 View options